Compensatory SweatingTreatment Guide

 Frequently Asked Questions

-Q1Can compensatory sweating really be cured?
+Q1Can compensatory sweating really be improved?
 I'm afraid of being disappointed again.

 Q2Will sweat transfer to other areas after treatment (causing new compensation)?

-Absolutely not.
-This technique only destroys sweat glands in specific areas without touching sympathetic nerves, so there's no sweat transfer or new compensation issue.
+Very unlikely.
+This technique only destroys sweat glands in specific areas without touching the sympathetic nerve, so sweat transfer or new compensation rarely occurs.

 Q3How long do results last?
 Do I need repeated treatments?

-Results are long-term, even permanent.
-Sweat glands destroyed by thermal energy cannot regenerate.
-Over 95% of patients maintain good results after 1-2 years without frequent treatments.
+Results are usually long-lasting.
+Sweat glands destroyed by thermal energy cannot regenerate, and most patients maintain good results after 1-2 years without frequent treatments (duration varies by individual).

 Q4Is the treatment painful?